George Bradley (poet)

-George Bradley (born 1953 in Roslyn, New York) is an American poet, editor, and fiction writer whose work is characterized by formal structure, humor, and satirical narrative.
+George Bradley (born 1953) is an American poet, editor, and fiction writer whose work is characterized by formal structure, humor, and satirical narrative.

-Life
+Early life and education

-Bradley was raised on Long Island and has lived in Virginia, New York City, Italy and Connecticut and attended The Hill School, Yale University, and the University of Virginia.
+Bradley was raised on Long Island and has lived in Virginia, New York City, Italy, and Connecticut and attended The Hill School, Yale University, and the University of Virginia.

+Career

 He has worked variously in construction, as a sommelier, as an editor and as a copywriter.
 At present, he imports and distributes a brand of olive oil (La Bontà di Fiesole) produced in Tuscany.
 He is married to Spencer Boyd, and they have one child, Beatrice Boyd Bradley.

-George Bradley's poems have appeared in The New Yorker, Poetry, New England Review, The New Republic, The Paris Review, The American Poetry Review, The Hartford Courant, Partisan Review, Southwest Review, America Illustrated, Western Humanities Review, Open City, Shenandoah, Verse (US and UK), Spazio Umano (Italy), Literary Imagination, The American Scholar, Raritan, and Almanacco (Italy) among other publications.
+Bradley's poems have appeared in The New Yorker, Poetry, New England Review, The New Republic, The Paris Review, The American Poetry Review, The Hartford Courant, Partisan Review, Southwest Review, America Illustrated, Western Humanities Review, Open City, Shenandoah, Verse (US and UK), Spazio Umano (Italy), Literary Imagination, The American Scholar, Raritan, and Almanacco (Italy) among other publications.
 Bradley's prose, including fiction and literary criticism, has been published in The Yale Review, Southwest Review, The American Scholar, The Houston Chronicle, and elsewhere.